You might have surgery to remove your prostate gland (radical prostatectomy) if:

 - your cancer hasn't spread outside the prostate gland

 - you are younger and have a fast growing tumour (high grade tumour)

 - as part of treatment for locally advanced or high risk localised prostate cancer

 The aim of a radical prostatectomy operation is to cure prostate cancer.
-It is major surgery with many possible side effects.
+It is major surgery with some possible side effects.
 If you're an older man with a slow growing prostate cancer, this type of surgery may not be necessary for you.
 This is because your cancer might grow so slowly that you're more likely to die of old age or other causes than from prostate cancer.

 Your surgeon removes the prostate gland, surrounding tissues and the tubes that carry semen (seminal vesicles).
 This is a radical prostatectomy.
 They might also remove nearby lymph nodes.
 This depends on how likely it is that you have cancer cells in your lymph nodes.

 Nerve sparing prostatectomy

 Your surgeon cuts the prostate tissue away from the nerve bundles without damaging them.
 If your cancer is growing close to the nerves, they'll have to remove them.
 This is because your cancer won't be cured if the surgeon leaves cancer behind whilst trying to spare the nerves.
 Speak to your surgeon before the operation if you might have this type of surgery.

 Removing lymph nodes

 During your operation your surgeon examines the prostate and surrounding area.
 They may take out some of the lymph nodes from the area between the hip bones (pelvis).
 This is a bilateral pelvic lymph node dissection.

 Your surgeon takes out lymph nodes in case they contain cancer cells.
 Taking the nodes out reduces the risk of your cancer coming back in the future.
 It also helps your doctor to decide what further treatment you may need.